The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: An Epistemological Problem

 \subsection{The Objection Concerning the Laws of Nature}

 The objection concerning the laws of nature has received two distinct formulations.
-The primary one, proposed by Chen~\cite{Chen2021}, argues that in a superdeterministic theory, fundamental laws, depending on initial conditions, exhibit a level of complexity not typically attributed to laws considered to be fundamental.
-This formulation is further strengthened by Baas \& Le Bihan with a two-part argument: \begin{quote} \textit{``This means that superdeterminism entails two metaphysical consequences regarding the modal status of these laws.
-First, the laws of quantum mechanics are contingent---indeed, in possible worlds with different initial conditions, these laws do not exist.
+The primary one, proposed by \cite{Chen2021}, argues that in a superdeterministic theory, fundamental laws, depending on initial conditions, exhibit a level of complexity not typically attributed to laws considered to be fundamental.
+This formulation is further strengthened by Baas \& Le Bihan, according to whom, in superdeterminism: \begin{displayquote} \textit{``First, the laws of quantum mechanics are contingent---indeed, in possible worlds with different initial conditions, these laws do not exist.
 Second, and more problematically, these laws ontologically depend upon the initial conditions.
-The unfortunate conclusion would then be the possibility of admitting superdeterminism only by assuming a Neo-Humean doctrine of physical laws.''}~(\cite{Baas2023}, p.12) \end{quote}
+The unfortunate conclusion would then be the possibility of admitting superdeterminism only by assuming a Neo-Humean doctrine of physical laws.''}~\citep[p.12]{Baas2023} \end{displayquote}